JerrickLiu/Hangman/README.md

 # Hangman

-Simple python script to play hangman using random-word library as a random word generator
+Simple python script to play hangman using the random-word library as a random word generator

 ## Installation of random word generator